ibsenproducer/LogWig-theme/README.md

 ## Instructions
 - Backup your files and folders!!!
 - Install theme file using [Theme Editor](https://github.com/Berikai/bitwig-theme-editor)
-- Import the Color Palette
+- Import the Color Palette (optional)

 ## Notes
 - Uuse it at your own risk.